diksha-srivastava/WdCalendar/README.md

 WHATS NEW

-Current WdCalendar code has mysqli connections , hence has no problem with lower PHP versions and some jqery bugs has been fixed.
+Current WdCalendar code has mysqli connections , hence has no problem with lower PHP versions and some jquery bugs has been fixed.

 WHY SHOULD YOU DOWNLOAD